Floer theory and reduced cohomology on open manifolds: Loopwise dissipativity

+By Theorem \ref{tmBoundGradDis} to prove finality it suffices to exhibit an exhaustion function $H_-\leq H$ which has sufficiently small gradient.
+Fix a point $p\in M$ and let $R_i$ be monotone increasing sequence such that $B_{R_i}$ contains $H^{-1}((-\infty,i])$.
+Denote by $h:M\to\R$ the distance function $h(x)=d(x,p)$.
+Define $a_i$ inductively by $a_0=0$ and

 for $i\geq 1$.
 Let $f:\R_+\to\R$ be the piecewise linear function which is smooth at non-integer points and satisfies $f_i=a_i$ for $i\geq 1$.
 Note that $f$ is monotone increasing, proper and has slope at most $1$ wherever the slope is defined.
-So, the function $g=f\circ h$ is $1$-Lipschitz.
+So, the function $g=f\circ h$ is Lipschitz with Lipschitz constant $1$.
 Moreover, $g\leq H$ everywhere.
-The function $g$ can be $C_0$-approximated by a smooth function $k$ with $\|\nabla k\|\leq 2$ \cite{GreeneWu}.
-Let $G=k/C$ for a sufficiently large constant $C$, then $G$ will be admissible. \end{proof}
+The function $g$ can be $C^0$-approximated by a smooth function $k$ with $\|\nabla k\|\leq 2$ \cite{GreeneWu}.
+Then $k$ is an exhaustion function, so taking $H_-:=k/C$ for $C$ sufficiently large gives a function as required. \end{proof}